 Continuation of security

 11 These Regulations do not apply to security, other than security given under the Accounting for Imported Goods and Payment of Duties Regulations, that has been given under the Act or the Customs Tariff and that is valid immediately before the day on which these Regulations come into force.
-Such security continues to be valid until the day on which it expires or is terminated.
+The security continues to be valid until the day on which it expires or is terminated.

 Coming into Force